The links between Childhood Sexual Abuse and substance misuse

-Along with Dr Louca-Mai Brady, I am currently conducting a rapid literature review for the NSPCC, around the use of volunteers to support vulnerable families in the UK.
-This explores the relevant processes and issues around volunteer recruitment , matching with families, supervision, support and quality control, as well as the evidence on what impact volunteers have on the parents and children supported.
+Along with Dr Louca-Mai Brady, I am currently conducting a rapid literature review for the NSPCC, around the use and impact of community volunteers to support vulnerable families.
+This explores the relevant processes and issues around volunteer recruitment , matching with families, supervision, support and quality control, as well as the evidence on what oucomes and impact volunteers are experinced by families, children and volunteers.

 Our Social Networks – Mencap

 I am conducting a process and outcome evaluation of Mencap Cymru’s pioneering project – Our Social Networks (OSN), funded by the Heritage Lottery Fund.
-Through sharing first person narratives, OSN aims to enhance understanding of the importance of friendships and relationships for people with learning disabilities and the barriers they face.
-Another arm of OSN is supporting four museums in Wales to become more accessible for disabled people, especially people with learning disabilities.
+Through sharing first person narratives, OSN aims to enhance understanding of the importance of friendships and relationships for people with learning disabilities and the barriers they face in achieving this basic human right.
+Another arm of OSN is supporting four museums across Wales to improve their disability access, especially for people with learning disabilities.
+OSN has employed 4 people with learning disabilities to lead on this work.

 Cumbria Early Intervention Project

-This is an innovative, multi-sector and multi-agency early intervention programme for children and young people with severe learning disabilities and challenging behaviour.
+This is an innovative, multi-sector and multi-agency early intervention programme for children and young people with severe learning disabilities and behaviour that challenges.
 It builds on a ‘positive behavioural support model‘ developed by the Challenging Behaviour Foundation, Kent University and others.
-My mainly formative and process evaluation has supported the development of this complex project since 2018.
+My evaluation supported the development of this complex project since 2018.
+The keen collaboration between several CCG and NHS departments, family carers, learning disability charities, universities and others was heartening, helped overcome several challenges and demonstrated the effectiveness of a multidimensional approach to early intervention and positive behaviour support.
+Read more about the project here and download the full report here.

-Each year I design and deliver at least 6 public and bespoke training courses for the Social Research Association (SRA) on planning and conducting research and evaluation with children and young people and on involvement.
-Over recent years we adapted and delivered this course in-house to Action for Children, the Office of the Children’s Commissioner, Sustrans and Ipsos Mori.
+Each year I design and deliver at least 8 public and bespoke training courses for the Social Research Association (SRA) on planning and conducting research and evaluation with children and young people and on involvement.
+Over recent years we adapted and delivered this course in-house to ONS, Action for Children, the Office of the Children’s Commissioner, Sustrans and Ipsos Mori.
+Over 2020 we are converting this to an online course.

 SRA Ethical Guidance

-I am a research associate for the Department of Education, Barnardos, NCB, LEAP, the Centre for Aging Better, the Family and Childcare Trust and others
+I am an approved research associate for the Department of Education, Barnardos, NCB, LEAP, the Centre for Aging Better and others